oracle-livelabs/multicloud/helidon-lc4j-ai/build-ai/build-ai.md

             // Reading the `question` query parameter from the request. var question = req.query().get("question");

-            // Calling the AI service to get the answer var answer = chatAiService.chat(question);
+            // Calling the AI service to get the answer by replacing chatModel with Chat AI service var answer = chatAiService.chat(question);

             // Return the answer